analythium/deps/README.md

 (Debian/Ubuntu) packages (but can be set to RPM).

-The packages list found by `renv::dependencies()` is refined and modified by roxygen-style comments.
+The packages list found by `renv::dependencies()` is refined and modified by ‘roxygen’-style comments.
 But the packages need to be declared/used somewhere in the source code for the comments to take effect.